ncachanosky/econ-lecture-notes/content/econometrics/04_Classical_Model/Section 2.md

 1. The model is correctly specified, meaning there is no **omitted variables**
 2. The error term is additive to the model and cannot be multiplied by or divided by any other regressor(s) included in the model

+{{% callout note %}}
-**Assumption 1** requires that your econometric model can be represented as a model linear *on the coefficients*, even if the regressors do not have a linear behavior or if the underlying theory is not linear.
+**Assumption 1** requires that:

+1. Your econometric model can be represented as a model linear *on the coefficients*, even if the regressors do not have a linear behavior or if the underlying theory is not linear
+2. All important regressors are included in the model
+3. The error can be represented as an additive term independent of all regressors

+{{% /callout }

 ---